HL7/davinci-epdx/input/pagecontent/provider-access-api.md

 an EMR, can query the health plan for the PDexProviderGroup resources they are permitted to see and then use the Group/{id} endpoint for those records to request Member clinical, prior authorization and non-financial claims and encounter data.

+The typical use case is expected to be one where an EMR retrieves data from a health plan for one or more providers using automated service functions.
+The retrieving system or service, such as an EMR, is presumed to have implemented Role-based access to ensure that only authenticated abd authorized personnel, or systems, have access to the retrieved data.

+It is recommended that, at a minimum, health plans create Member Attribution Lists using the NPI data for the Rendering Provider.
+Health plans **MAY** choose to construct alternative or additional, Attribution Lists that cover more than one provider, for example by creating an Attribution list for all providers at a specific facility.

 <div style="height=auto;width=90%;">
 {% include provider-access-api.svg %}